rai-project/rai/README.md

 rai:
   version: 0.2 # this is required
   image: nvidia/cuda:8.0-devel-ubuntu16.04 # nvidia/cuda:8.0-devel-ubuntu16.04 is a docker image
                                            # and can be viewed at https://hub.docker.com/r/nvidia/cuda/
                                            # You can specify any image found on dockerhub
 resources:
+  cpu:
+    architecture: ppc64le
+  gpu:
+    architecture: pascal
-  gpus: 1 # tell the system that you're using a gpu
+    count: 1 # tell the system that you're using a gpu
+  network: false
 commands:
   build:
     - echo "Building project"